wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ```

 - Create the above directories in your local machine and also create the empty .bal files.
-- Then open a terminal, navigate to project directory and run the Ballerina init command.
+- Then open a terminal, navigate to project directory and run the below command to initialize a Ballerina project.

 ```bash
    $ ballerina init